AxoLabs/BEE2-Axos-Packages/docs/CONTRIBUTING.md

 # AxoLabs' UCP Contributing Guidelines
-Did you find a bug in one of the UCPs, or do you want to suggest an enhancement to an existing package?
+Did you find a bug in the UCP, or do you want to suggest an enhancement to the package?
 If so, I'd greatly appreciate it if you could take the time to read this.
 It is up to you whether you read the guidelines or not, but if you choose not to do so, know it does not justify not following them.
 I thank you in advance.

 Issues that do not follow these guidelines will be closed, and in extreme cases you may get banned from the repository.